 The 2013 Leveraging Our Strengths Conference was directed at community development leaders.
 It was intended to assist all stakeholders to partner more effectively and better demonstrate impact.

 In 2014, Mark Friedman from Fiscal Policy Institute was invited to provide a one day session to introduce the concept of Results Based Accountability and how it can support Collective Impact initiatives.

 In 2015, the LOS Conference looked at the experience over the past four years to identify critical learnings about what makes a Collective Impact approach work, particularly from a Canadian perspective, and to suggest some of the challenges to success.
 Leading figures such as Andrea Cohen, CEO OTF, Hilary Pearson, president and CEO Philanthropic foundation of Canada, and Dan Clement, VP United Way Canada were invited to share their views with the participants.

-In 2016, the conference was organized around the theme of social enterprise and in 2017 the conference was re-structed to offer a variety of workshops and presentations related to capacity building of non-profit sector a deeper impact.
+In 2016, the conference was organized around the theme of social enterprise and in 2017 the conference was re-structured to offer a variety of workshops and presentations related to capacity building of non-profit sector for a deeper impact.